Updated: Oct 13

-If you want to deepen your relationship God and talk with Him, ask the Holy Spirit to give you a fresh revelation of His glorious grace.
+If you want to deepen your relationship with God and talk with Him, ask the Holy Spirit to give you a fresh revelation of His glorious grace.

 As you do, I pray you will encounter something special and come alive as God's grace takes hold of you!